MarcialRosales/concourse-workshop/basicPipeline.md

 ```

-We can use aggregate step with resources too.
+We can also use aggregate step with resources.

 ### More troubleshooting

 The number of containers increase very rapidily with the number of pipelines.
 It is useful to know which containers are currently running.
-Sometimes the worker machines gets overloaded and jobs fails.
+Sometimes the worker machines gets overloaded and jobs fail.

 `fly -t local containers` lists the active containers across all your workers.
 It is really useful because it tells us the pipeline and job they belong to.

 `fly -t local workers` lists the available workers along with the number of containers running.

-Should you suspect that jobs are failing either due to high cpu utilization or not enough disk space check the Concourse's dashboard provided by Global IT.
+Nevertherless, we should aim to have a Concourse's dashboard similar to this one.
 ![Concourse dashboard](assets/concourse-9.png)